Steve Tshwete Local Municipality

-Steve Tshwete Local Municipality (formerly Middelburg Local Municipality) is located in the Nkangala District Municipality of Mpumalanga province, South Africa.
-The seat of Steve Tshwete Local Municipality is Middelburg.
+Steve Tshwete Municipality (UMasipala iSteve Tshwete; Steve Tshwete Munisipaliteit; UMasipaladi weSteve Tshwete; Mmasepala wa Steve Tshwete), formerly Middelburg Municipality, is a local municipality within the Nkangala District Municipality, in the Mpumalanga province of South Africa.
+The seat is Middelburg.
 The local municipality was one of the four to have passed the 2009-10 audit by the Auditor-General of South Africa, who deemed it to have a clean administration.

-The municipality is named after Steve Tshwete, ANC activist imprisoned by the apartheid authorities on Robben Island from February 1964 to 1983.
+The municipality is named after Steve Tshwete, an ANC activist imprisoned by the apartheid authorities on Robben Island from February 1964 to 1983.

 Main places

 The 2011 census divided the municipality into the following main places:

 Politics

 The municipal council consists of fifty-eight members elected by mixed-member proportional representation.
 Twenty-nine are elected by first-past-the-post voting in twenty-nine wards, while the remaining twenty-nine are chosen from party lists so that the total number of party representatives is proportional to the number of votes received.
 In the election of 1 November 2021 no party won a majority on the council.
 The African National Congress (ANC) was the largest party, winning twenty-one seats.

 The following table shows the results of the election.